Nightly Business Report

+From January 22, 1979 to March 1, 2013, the show was produced at WPBT in Miami, Florida.
+In February 2013, CNBC purchased the program and closed its Miami operations.

 On November 11, 2019, CNBC announced that Nightly Business Report would be discontinued at the end of the year.
 The final broadcast aired on December 27, 2019, which ended NBR's nearly 41–year run.

 Format

 The daily program consisted of reports on the changes in the stock market, indices, and stocks of note for the day, including the Dow Jones Industrial Average, NASDAQ, the S&P 500, and other major markets, as well as interviews with important business persons, generally CEOs of major companies as well as economists, market analysts and policy makers.

 Special programs on market holidays departed from this format, and often dealt with a single subject or theme; New Year's Day and Independence Day editions tended to focus on retrospectives and predictions for the past and coming fiscal periods.
 The program often concluded with a commentary.
 Segments within the program included Market Monitor, Street Critique, Women in Leadership, and Planet Forward to name a few.
-There was a 15-minute morning version of NBR called Morning Business Report during the mid-1990s.
+There was a 15-minute morning version of NBR called Morning Business Report hosted by Melissa Conti that ran from January 3, 1994 to December 31, 2002.